The premium seller's toolkit

 How to use a calculator

-The covered-call and CSP calculators on this site auto-fill from live chains.
+The covered-call and CSP calculators on this site auto-fill from delayed chains.
 The workflow:

 1. Type the ticker.

-2. Pick the expiration from the dropdown (populated from the live chain).
+2. Pick the expiration from the dropdown (populated from the delayed chain).

 3. Pick the strike from the dropdown (ranked with premium and delta).